 The Storylines Tessa Duder Award was established in 2010 in association with HarperCollins Publishers.
-It is now sponsored by Walker Books Australia.
+It was subsequently sponsored by Walker Books Australia until 2023.
+Allen & Unwin NZ are the current sponsors of this award.
 The award recognises Tessa Duder's outstanding contribution to children's literature, both in her publishing output and her tireless work to promote children's books and publishing.

 The award is open to all New Zealand writers and is made biennially, when merited, to the New Zealand author of an unpublished work of fiction for young adults aged 13 and above.
-The award carries assurance of publication by Walker Books and an advance on royalties of $1500.
+The award is also open to a Graphic Novel manuscript.
+The award carries assurance of publication by the sponsoring publisher and a cash prize.

 The award winner is announced at the annual Storylines Margaret Mahy National Awards Day the following April, and the published book launched the following year.